Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-voter-profile-page.md

 +- [ ] Task: Ensure responsiveness across different screen sizes.
 +- [ ] Task: Review layout and data presentation for clarity.
 +- [ ] Task: Add appropriate icons where needed.

++## Performance Note:
++To optimize response time, the backend API should fetch external data (Representatives, Census) asynchronously or in parallel with the primary database queries where feasible.
++ - The frontend will initiate asynchronous requests to fetch data for the different profile sections upon page load.
++ - **Performance Note:** The backend API should still be optimized (e.g., parallel/async internal calls for external data) to ensure each section's data can be returned quickly when requested by the frontend.